ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/FAQ/How_to_disassemble_E4_hotend/readme.md

-## How to unassemble E4 hot end
+## How to disassemble E4 hot end
-You may need to unassemble the E4 hot end while the filament be clogged in the hotend,  steps as below :
+You may need to disassemble the E4 hot end while the filament be clogged in the hotend,  steps as below :
 ### 1. Remove the silicone insulation sleeve
 ![](1.jpg)
 ### 2. Remove the cable from the housing